puppetlabs/puppetserver/documentation/known_issues.markdown

 Similar caveats regarding scaling `ReservedCodeCache` might apply if users are managing `MaxMetaspace`.

-## Ruby 1.8 vs Ruby 1.9

-Puppet Server uses an embedded JRuby interpreter to execute Ruby code.
-This interpreter is compatible with Ruby 1.9.
-If you are installing Puppet Server on an existing system with Ruby 1.8, the behavior of some extensions, such as custom functions and custom resource types and providers, might change slightly.
-Generally speaking, this shouldn't affect core Puppet Ruby code, which is tested against both versions of Ruby.

 ## `tmp` directory mounted `noexec`

 In some cases (especially for RHEL 7 installations) if the `/tmp` directory is